George Livingstone (golfer): Nashville

 Livingstone arrived at the Nashville Golf and Country Club, located on Nashville's West End Avenue, on May 28, 1912.
 It turned out that club, like many urban golf clubs at the time, was hatching a plan to abandon the present clubhouse and golf course to move to a new site in the suburbs about four miles west.
-Neither the new clubhouse nor the clubhouse were yet built.
+Neither the new clubhouse nor the golf course were yet built.
 This new course at Belle Meade was to be built on prime land with Richland Creek flowing through it.
 It was an ideal site that was formerly corn and wheat fields on the estate of William Giles Harding, known as Belle Meade Plantation.
 The course was routed by Herbert H. Barker, and later revised by Donald Ross, but Livingstone actually did the work of building it.
 He and his crew were busy from dawn to dusk clearing rocks and planting trees hauled from nearby land, that later became Percy Warner Park, to the site.
 Livingstone's meagre starting salary was soon increased to $75 per month, with lunch included, and whatever money he could earn by teaching and cleaning clubs at the old downtown club, which was still in operation.
 By now, his wife and three daughters had joined him in Nashville, and he had a son, James, born there.
 Livingstone began building his own stone two-story home near the new golf course, on a dirt road at the south end of Nashville's Warner Place that became Westview Avenue.
 In its construction, he received permission to take quarried stone from the golf course's fourth hole, and stones cleared from the golf course, carried by wheelbarrow to the job site.
 His workload increased and his salary rapidly went to $110 per month.
 Meanwhile, he learned distressing news that his father, James Livingstone, had written to the North Berwick Town Council to appeal against his Assessment (tax) on the grounds of poverty.
 George sent money to his relatives in Scotland who were struggling financially during WWI.